How much do I pay for the Prosecutor’s Office to enforce payment of my check?

-In Kootenai County, the law requires that the victim make an attempt to get restitution before referring the check to the Prosecuting Attorney's Office.
+In Mchenry County, the law requires that the victim make an attempt to get restitution before referring the check to the Prosecuting Attorney's Office.
 Beyond that, it is just good business practice to give a check writer an opportunity to make a check good, before you submit it to the Prosecuting Attorney’s Office.
 Honest people make honest mistakes and by letting them know, you can save hard feelings and potentially keep a good customer.
-A sample Demand Letter is provided on this site that is intended to be a cordial but firm notification.
+The Guide Lines Document on this site has a sample demand letter that is intended to be a cordial but firm notification.

 If you have notified the check writer and they fail to respond within fifteen (15) days, you should immediately submit the check to the Check Enforcement Program.

 Why can’t the Prosecuting Attorney's Office take all the non-complying check writers to court?